ics-software-engineering/cci-playground/README.md

 1.1.
 Is Unique: Implement an algorithm to determine if a string has all unique characters.
 What if you cannot use additional data structures?
 (Hints: #44, #117, #132)
 </blockquote>

+At the moment, this repo only has boilerplate for Javascript.
+I hope to include support for more languages soon.

 ## Installation

 To get started, [fork this repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) into your own GitHub account.
 Forking is good for two reasons: